OCT Eye Exams in Edmonton

 What is 3D OCT Imaging?

-OCT stands for Optical Coherence Tomography, and it's one of the most valuable tools we have for understanding what's happening inside your eye.
+OCT stands for Optical Coherence Tomography, and it is one of the most valuable tools we have for understanding what is happening inside your eye.

 Think of it like an MRI for your eyes.
-In a matter of seconds, it captures high-resolution, cross-sectional scans of your retina, optic nerve, cornea, and iris, giving us a detailed 3D map of your eye's internal structures.
-The test is completely non-invasive, requires no contact with the eye, and takes only moments to complete.
+In just a few seconds, it captures high-resolution, cross-sectional images of your retina, optic nerve, cornea, and iris.
+This gives us a detailed, three-dimensional view of your eye’s internal structures.
+The test is completely non-invasive, does not touch the eye, and is quick and comfortable.

 What makes OCT so powerful is what it can reveal.
-Many serious eye conditions, including glaucoma, macular degeneration, and diabetic eye disease, develop quietly without any noticeable symptoms.
-OCT allows us to detect subtle changes in the layers of your eye before they affect your vision, giving us the best possible chance to intervene early.
+Many serious eye conditions, including glaucoma, macular degeneration, and diabetic eye disease, often develop without noticeable symptoms.
+OCT allows us to detect subtle changes in the layers of your eye before they affect your vision, giving us the best opportunity to intervene early.

-At Helio Optometry, we use OCT imaging as part of our comprehensive eye exams because we believe thorough eye care goes well beyond checking your prescription.
+At Helio Optometry, OCT imaging is a routine part of our comprehensive eye exams.
+We believe thorough eye care goes beyond simply checking your prescription.

 Why Do We Use OCT Imaging?